 - Full name check the spelling - Address Check whether post can be delivered to the address or not.
-If the person is homeless, ask for the address of a relative who has a fixed home address. - Identity number this is often useful for reference purposes - Age or date of birth If the person does not know his or her age, then ask if some important event happened in the year he or she was born, for example, a very bad drought which was recorded; this will give you an idea of the year that the person was born.
+If the person is homeless, ask for the address of a relative who has a fixed home address. - Identity number this is often useful for reference purposes - Age or date of birth If the person does not know their age, then ask if some important event happened in the year they were born, for example, a very bad drought which was recorded; this will give you an idea of the year that the person was born.